IanDCarroll/GoScrumYourself/SprintRetros.md

 Retrospectives:

+__Sprint 14 - 10/23/16 - 10/29/16__

+I did push myself too hard last sprint.
+I got very sick.
+To make matters worse, I had some really terrible fights with someone close to me.
+It has really shaken me and has become the primary blocker to my success.
+I greive for that, but I don't have the time to spend.
+I also had a very successful screening interview and now I have a technical screen to worry about.
+I can't afford any distractions to making sure I am as awesome as possible.
+So I have to put all that aside and really focus in peace.
+After the screen I can make personal matters a priority, which they will likely get even worse.
+Again, can't worry about that now.
+I got to make this work.

+Actions:
+ 1. be nice to yourself - have peace and quiet and safety.:wq
+ 2. Focus on f****ng nailing the next screen.

 __Sprint 13 - 10/23/16 - 10/29/16__

 This sprint was spent primarily cleaning up from the last conference.
 I made sure to follow up on all the contacts I made.
 I also did some interesting open-source work with Justin Dorfman and with Hack for LA.
 Pushing myself as hard as I have last sprint has causes me to get sick this week.
 I really should remember not to push that hard.
 Now i will spend this sprint with a major hit to velocity, and next sprint will feel it too.
 I'm pushing back my estimate on when I will be done Learn Ruby the Hard way to December 24.
 I might be able to make up some time, but even if I do, It'll probably be another sprint before things are complete.